 What is a "defect"?

 A defect is a flaw that affects the quality of a building.
-It is a significant defect that means the owner does not have the full and normal use or enjoyment of her property.
+A significant defect that means the owner does not have the full and normal use or enjoyment of her property.

 What is "hidden"?

 A defect is "hidden" if meets these three requirements: